zellij-org/sixel-image/README.md

 # sixel-image

-This library provides an interface for querying, manipulating and serializing sixel data.
+This library provides an interface for querying, manipulating and serializing/deserializing sixel data.

 There are several methods provided here to do this: